 Corneal topography proves particularly valuable for identifying irregular astigmatism that might go undetected through standard tests.

 Talk with your eye doctor about which tests you’ll need.
 The combination of these diagnostic methods helps determine the exact nature of your astigmatism and guides your treatment plan.
-Most patients find these tests quick and painless, though you might experience temporary blurriness from the eye drops used during the exam.
+Most patients find these tests quick and painless, though you might experience temporary blurriness from the eye drops used during the eye exam.

 Treatment Options: Glasses, Contacts, and Surgery